mhipszki/simplelist-jasmine-browserify/README.md

 When a new item is added to the list, its *Delete button* should be bound to a method of the *list* to be able to remove itself from the list when the button is clicked.
 The same process should happen after removing the item: altering the DOM and notifying the *list counter*.

+###List

+Serves the purpose to create the DOM elements of the widget and bind them to the Controller.

+As the List object is working with DOM element references, any number of Lists can be added to a single HTML page, creating a List instance and attaching it to a DOM element.

+###Controller

+Stores data and contains application logic, uses the Observable object to notify observers when the stored data has been changed.

+DOM manipulation is completely decoupled from the Controller's logic.